UdayDevsani/Elansol-Task-React-Crud/README.md

 7. MongoDB Database: Integrates MongoDB as the database to store user information and application data, ensuring data persistence and flexibility.

-8. React Frontend: Implements the user interface using React, a p8.opular JavaScript library for building interactive user interfaces.
+8. React Frontend: Implements the user interface using React, a popular JavaScript library for building interactive user interfaces.

 9. RESTful API: Adheres to RESTful principles for defining API endpoints, facilitating communication between the frontend and backend.